Chittering

 AreaSearch assessment of residential development activity positions Chittering among the top 25% of areas assessed nationwide

-The average construction cost value for new homes is $322,000.
-This year, $21.8 million worth of commercial approvals have been registered, demonstrating moderate levels of commercial development in the area.
-Compared to the rest of WA, Chittering records 85.0% more construction activity per person, offering greater choice for buyers and reflecting strong developer confidence in the area.
-Recent building activity consists entirely of standalone homes, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
+Compared to the Rest of WA, Chittering records 85.0% more construction activity (per person), creating greater choice for buyers.
+This activity is well above average nationally, reflecting strong developer confidence in the area.
+Furthermore, recent building activity consists entirely of standalone homes, maintaining the area's traditional low-density character with a focus on family homes appealing to those seeking space.
 The location has approximately 108 people per dwelling approval, indicating an expanding market.

-Future projections estimate Chittering will add 533 residents by 2041, based on the latest AreaSearch quarterly estimate.
-Given current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.
+Future projections show Chittering adding 368 residents by 2041 (from the latest AreaSearch quarterly estimate).
+Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development